Philip Green: Sexual harassment and bullying allegations

 In October 2018, The Daily Telegraph reported that "a leading businessman has been granted an injunction against" the newspaper to stop the "newspaper revealing alleged sexual harassment and racial abuse of staff".
 The following day, in the House of Lords, Labour peer Peter Hain exercised parliamentary privilege to name Green as the subject of the allegations.
 The Telegraph said that the allegations would "reignite the #MeToo movement against the mistreatment of women, minorities and others by powerful employers.
 Opposition MPs, including Labour MPs Frank Field and Jess Phillips, and Liberal Democrat leader Vince Cable, called for a revocation of Green's knighthood.

 In May 2019, Green was charged with four counts of misdemeanor assault in the US after an Arizona Pilates teacher accused him of frequently touching her inappropriately.

 COVID-19

-In response to the COVID-19 pandemic, Green's Arcadia Group closed 550 stores in the UK, furloughing 14,500 of its workers in the process.
+In response to the COVID-19 pandemic and COVID-19 recession, Green's Arcadia Group closed 550 stores in the UK, furloughing 14,500 of its workers in the process.
 Arcadia Group publicly requested taxpayer help to cover the pay of the furloughed workers.

+Lawsuit against the UK government held by the European Court of Human Rights

+Green had sued the UK government via the ECHR after Lord Hain had named him as the businessman who had sought an injunction against being named in the Telegraph's report of misconduct allegations by ex-employees who had previously signed non-disclosure agreements.
+The European Court of Human Rights had found in their verdict that there was no violation of his privacy, which is article 8 respect for your private and family life in the Convention for the Protection of Human Rights and Fundamental Freedoms and incorporated into the Human Rights Act 1998.